Prevent Hurricane Damage to Your Home Before the Storm

 Posted in: Personal Insurance

-Since every summer, many regions of the U.S. are affected by severe thunderstorms and high winds, we wanted to provide some advice on how to best prepare for inclement weather conditions and protect you and your home.
-This post focuses on preventive measures you can take to help reduce exposure to hurricane losses and wind damage related to your home.
-Experts advise directing your risk control efforts and prevent hurricane damage on four parts of your home – roof and rain gutters, windows, entry doors, and garage doors.
+During the summer, many regions of the U.S. are affected by severe thunderstorms and high winds.
+It is critical to prepare for inclement weather conditions to protect you and your home.
+Read on to learn preventative measures you can take to help reduce your exposure to hurricane losses and wind damage.
+Experts advise directing your risk control efforts to four main parts of your home including roof and rain gutters, windows, entry doors, and garage doors.

 Roof and Rain Gutters

 - Inspect your roof and rain gutters periodically to ensure water flows freely down rainspouts and away from your home.

 - Make sure the sheathing on your roof complies with local building codes.
 In wind-prone areas, many buildings codes require six nails per shingle rather than four.